mihgamerrl/ESPGraveyard/JOURNAL.md

 **Author:** @mihgamerrl

 ### Drawing the Wiring Schematic
-The last step before submitting was making a clear wiring diagram.
-I thought it would be a quick drawing task, so I opened Draw.io.
-Once inside, I was flooded with shapes and components and realized I needed to know the exact pinout for every module.

-### Researching Pinouts
-I asked Gemini for help mapping out the connections, but it kept giving me incomplete/confusing pin information.
-I had to manually scrape datasheets and Reddit threads to figure out how many pins each module actually needed and what every pin did.

- **Lesson Learned:** Just because a module has 8 physical pins doesn't mean you need to wire all 8!
-For example, the NRF24L01 2.4GHz module has 8 pins, but only 7 need to be wired up—the `RESET` pin isn't connected because resetting is handled via software in GhostESP.
+What I thought will be a quick draw turn I to a mini 9 to 5.
+Last thing on the list before submitting was to make a wire diagram, I looked easy so I asked Gemini for an a site to draw, he recomanded Draw.io.
+I opened the site, there I was prompted whit a LOT of shapes .i mad each component and the it hit me.
+I have to reasearch how many pins I need for each component.
+And before you know it I was 2 hours deep in an convo whit Gemini, witch for the love of god, it couldn't give me any info , so I had to manually scrape resit for how many pins I have to use and what each one do.
+And before you say:"If it has 8 pins that means you have to connect all of them."
+The 2.4 Ghz modul has 8 pins but I only need 7 of them, the one I don't need is reset pin, but the is done software wise by GhostESP

  <img width="702" height="662" alt="image" src="https://github.com/user-attachments/assets/902f1eb3-a118-427f-b047-7f76559b88f7" />